-MASC will announce the candidates for Student Member of the Board of Education after the January 9th interviews.
+MASC will announce the candidates for Student Member of the Board of Education after the January 8th interviews.

 Please note that candidates must follow all campaign rules!
-During the interviews, all candidates are given a copy of the campaign rules.
+Prior to the interviews, all candidates are sent a copy of the campaign rules.
 Campaigning, as defined by the election rules (see link below) is, “The public statement of one’s candidacy to voting or non-voting delegates; the act of persuading voters to bolster one’s candidacy; the act of distributing materials directly related to a candidate by that candidate and/or the candidate’s campaign staff; any action that is directly related to assisting a person’s candidacy.
 Buying and preparing materials do not constitute Campaigning and Electioneering.”

 Registration: NOTE: The registration process requires each advisor to create an account for his/her school.
 This account will be used for each big MASC event.
 It’s quick and easy.
 Just follow the instructions on the page the registration link takes you to.
 (Once you have an account, you will use that for all of our MASC big events and have regular access to invoices, etc., all in one place!
 With a login, the registration process is clearer and quicker than before!)

-• Invitation Letter: (LegSesInviteLetter2021 pdf)
+• Invitation Letter:

 • Check out this tutorial: Registration Tutorial (from 2016)